pierrediedhiou/cybersecurity-journey/glossary.md

 - **NIDS** — Network Intrusion Detection System, monitors the whole network for potentially malicious activity regardless of specific hosts
+- **Nonrepudiation** — A security property that ensures a party cannot deny having performed an action, such as sending a message or making a transaction
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption